MoldyMacaroniX/dashword.net/docs/ads.md

 Unless the specific page has ads disabled, ads will be shown on the following pages.

-- Horizontal Display Ads are shown on every page below the navbar and above the footer.
+1. `display-horizontal` Ads are shown on every page below the navbar and above the footer.
-- Vertical Display Ads are shown on every page on the sidebar.
+2. `display-vertical` Ads are shown on every page on the sidebar.
+3. `display-wide` Ads are fixed to the bottom of the screen on every page.
-- Feed ads are shown on any page where you can browse posts, such as category and author pages.
+4. `feed` Ads are shown on any page where you can browse posts, such as category and author pages.
+5. `related` Ads are shown on all article pages.
-- Article Ads are shown in any page using the `_src/_includes/templates/post.njk` template.
+6. Article Ads are shown in any page using the `_src/_includes/templates/post.njk` template.

+Google may also insert automatic ads at times.

 ## Article Ads Algorithm